 COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-Over the past year, COVID-19 has been top of mind for many people, as it should be.
+Since the pandemic began, COVID-19 has been top of mind for many people, as it should be.
 However, another pandemic has coincided with COVID-19 — the mental health pandemic.

-It has been a year with seemingly insurmountable changes for individuals, families and businesses.
+It has been over two years with seemingly insurmountable changes for individuals, families and businesses.
 As a result, the need for mental health services has increased.

 As I reflect on challenges facing our youth prior to COVID-19, we saw many adolescents with anxiety and depression, with much of it attributed to overscheduling, peer pressure, academic achievement or bullying.